WNAR Student Paper Competition

 Students should submit a blinded version of their paper, with author and institution information removed from the document.

 June 13th – 15th, 2022 – On-line oral presentations as part of the WNAR virtual meeting

 Abstract Submission Guidelines

-Abstracts should be submitted via email to the Student Paper Competition Committee Chair Fan Yang (firstname.lastname@example.org).
+Abstracts should be submitted via the google form (link) and the paper should be sent to the Student Paper Competition Committee Chair Fan Yang (firstname.lastname@example.org).
 The abstract should follow the guidelines below:

 Review criteria for both the written and oral competitions can be found here.